- Explain the influence of socialization on gender roles in the United States

 Like racism, sexism has very real consequences.
 Stereotypes about females, such as being “too soft” to make financial decisions about things like wills or property, have morphed into a lack of female leadership in Fortune 500 Companies (only 24 were headed up by women in 2018!).
 We also see gender discrepancies in politics and in legal matters, as the laws regarding women’s reproductive health are made by a largely male legislative body at both the state and federal levels.

 One of the most tangible effects of sexism is the gender wage gap.
-Despite making up half (49.8 percent) of payroll employment, men disproportionately outnumber women in authoritative, powerful, and, therefore, high-earning jobs (U.S. Census Bureau 2010).
-Even when a woman’s employment status is equal to a man’s, she will generally make only 77 cents for every dollar made by her male counterpart (U.S. Census Bureau 2010).
+Despite making up nearly half (49.8 percent) of payroll employment, men vastly outnumber women in authoritative, powerful, and, therefore, high-earning jobs (U.S. Census Bureau 2010).
+Even when a woman’s employment status is equal to a man’s, she will generally make only 81 cents for every dollar made by her male counterpart (Payscale 2020).
 Women in the paid labor force also still do the majority of the unpaid work at home.
-On an average day, 84 percent of women (compared to 67 percent of men) undertake household management activities (U.S. Census Bureau 2011).
-This double duty keeps working women in a subordinate role within the family structure (Hochschild and Machung 1989).
+On an average day, 84 percent of women (compared to 67 percent of men) spend time doing household management activities (U.S. Census Bureau 2011).
+This double-duty keeps working women in a subordinate role in the family structure (Hochschild and Machung 1989).

 Gender stratification through the division of labor is not exclusive to the United States.
 According to George Murdock’s classic work, Outline of World Cultures (1954), all societies classify work by gender.
 When a pattern appears in all societies, it is called a cultural universal.
 While the phenomenon of assigning work by gender is universal, its specifics are not.
 The same task is not assigned to either men or women worldwide.
 But the way each task’s associated gender is valued is notable.
 In Murdock’s examination of the division of labor among 324 societies around the world, he found that in nearly all cases the jobs assigned to men were given greater prestige (Murdock and White 1968).
 Even if the job types were very similar and the differences slight, men’s work was still considered more vital.